What does the iexplore.exe file do?

 For this reason, 3% of all experts consider this file to be a possible threat.
 The probability that it can cause harm is high.

 iexplore.exe is a system file used by Microsoft Windows, and appears in Windows Task Manager as a process named "Internet Explorer."
-However, some viruses or Trojans use the same file name in order to remain undetected (such as Spyware.PCAcme or, as the case may be, WS.Reputation.1 (recognized by Symantec), as well as Win32:BackDoor-ZQ [Trj] (recognized by Avast)).
+However, some viruses and Trojans use the same file name to avoid detection (such as Spyware.PCAcme or, as the case may be, WS.Reputation.1 (recognized by Symantec), as well as Win32:BackDoor-ZQ [Trj] (recognized by Avast)).

-To be really safe, you should scan your computer with two different anti-virus engines.
-You can use a free Anti-Malware scanner for this purpose.
+For better security, scan your computer with two different antivirus engines.
+You can use free antivirus software for this purpose.

 Objectionable files with the same file name have the following characteristics:

 - A iexplore.exe file has a 56% certainty of being dangerous if it is found in a subdirectory of "C:\Users\USERNAME".
-In this case, the file size is usually 445,440 bytes (50% of all these files) or, as the case may be, 1,536 bytes.
-The application does not appear as a visible window, but only in Task Manager.
-Iexplore.exe was developed by a so-called third party provider - and not by Microsoft.
-It has none of the usual file information, such as version number, etc.
+In this case, the file size is usually 1,536 bytes (50% of all these files) or, as the case may be, 445,440 bytes.
+It has none of the usual file information, such as version number, etc. This iexplore program does not appear as a visible window, but only in Task Manager.
+It was developed by a so-called third party provider - and not by Microsoft.

 If you see this file on your hard drive or in Windows Task Manager, please make sure that it is not a malicious variant.
 It's a fact that many trojans try to cloak their true identity by calling themselves iexplore.exe.
 With the above information or by using tools like Security Task Manager you can determine if, in your case, the file is an undesirable variant.